sagemath/trac_to_gh/Issue 9491.md

 # Issue 9491: contour plot does not handle transparency

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9491

 Original creator: jason